FeelsDEX/feels/docs/300_launch_sequence.md

 # Token Launch Sequence

 This document details the complete process of launching a new token on the Feels Protocol, from acquiring FeelsSOL through token minting, pool initialization, and liquidity deployment via a bonding curve, through graduation to steady state.
+For MVP, we also provide a Launch Factory path that bundles steps and reduces the risk of user error.

 ## Step 1: Convert JitoSOL to FeelsSOL